+In its 5G Action Plan, the Commission advances action on the EU-level identification and harmonisation of 5G spectrum regarding pioneer frequency bands and recognise that there is a need to ensure that technical and regulatory conditions for all bands already harmonized for mobile networks are fit for NR deployment.

 The 900 MHz and 1800 MHz bands are already used today intensively.
 This ECC Decision will enable more flexibility and increased spectrum efficiency in these bands.

-This ECC Decision provides the necessary provisions for the designation of the bands 880-915 MHz, 925-960 MHz, 1710-1785 MHz and 1805-1880 MHz for terrestrial UMTS, LTE and WiMAX systems.
+This ECC Decision provides the necessary provisions for the designation of the bands 880-915 MHz, 925-960 MHz, 1710-1785 MHz and 1805-1880 MHz for terrestrial UMTS, LTE, NR and WiMAX systems.
 The Decision also contains provisions for IoT cellular systems in their various operating modes: “in-band”, “guard band” and “standalone”.

 Decisions that "designate" a frequency band for a harmonised application are intended to foster the deployment of an application to meet a market demand in a harmonised manner throughout CEPT.
 Members implementing the Decision commit themselves to make spectrum available for this harmonised application which includes assessing when and where there is a demand for the harmonized service/application and deciding whether that demand is great enough to exclude other services and applications from the harmonised band.
 Such Decisions shall not inhibit radiocommunication equipment meeting different standards from operating in an identified frequency band provided it offers the same spectrum use and application as specified in a Decision for the band and is placed on the market in conformity with the essential requirements i.e. it makes effective use of the spectrum allocated to terrestrial/space radiocommunications so as to avoid harmful interference.

-ECC DECISION OF 1 DECEMBER 2006 ON THE DESIGNATION OF THE BANDS 880-915 MHz, 925-960 MHz, 1710-1785 MHz AND 1805-1880 MHz FOR TERRESTRIAL UMTS, LTE, WIMAX AND IOT CELLULAR SYSTEMS (ECC/DEC/(06)13) AMENDED 21 JUNE 2013 AND AMENDED 2 MARCH 2018
+ECC DECISION OF 1 DECEMBER 2006 ON THE DESIGNATION OF THE BANDS 880-915 MHz, 925-960 MHz, 1710-1785 MHz AND 1805-1880 MHz FOR TERRESTRIAL UMTS, LTE, 5G New Radio (NR), WIMAX AND IOT CELLULAR SYSTEMS (ECC/DEC/(06)13), AMENDED 21 JUNE 2013, AMENDED 2 MARCH 2018 AND AMENDED ON DD MONTH YEAR

 “The European Conference of Postal and Telecommunications Administrations,